 4. Internal rechargeable battery

-First of all, it includes a USB charging cable which you can leave plugged in if you choose.
+First of all, it includes a USB charging cable that you can leave plugged in if you choose.

 So you can take it outside, or leave it on a shelf or table without worrying about wall socket or USB port location in the night.
 It’s a convenient choice that I personally love having.